How To Fill Out Your AACOMAS Application

 Experience

 Use this section to add all your professional experiences.
 Keeping in mind your duties, you can choose the best fit category.
-The four category types are Extracurricular Activities, Non-Healthcare Employment, Non-Healthcare Volunteer, and Healthcare Experience.
+The four category types are:

 You can add all relevant experience but primarily focus on your experiences within the last ten years.

-In this section, write a personal statement to be sent to all the osteopathic medical schools of your choice.
-Keep your writing general, simple, original, and within the word and character limit.
+In this section, you must write the AACOMAS personal statement to send to the osteopathic medical schools of your choice.
+Keep your writing general, simple, original, and within the word and AACOMAS personal statement character limit.

 Achievements